Geographical Indications frequently asked questions

 Will the EU try to add new GIs?

 The EU has advised it will not add to the list of GIs it has provided Australia during FTA negotiations.
-We anticipate that it will seek a process to apply for new GI names after the FTA has concluded, just as it has a right to do under the Wine Agreement.
+We anticipate that it will seek a process to apply for new GI names after the FTA has concluded, just as it has a right to do for wines under the Wine Agreement.

 Will Australia be putting forward a list of Australian GIs for protection in the EU?